Nevenall/blades-in-the-dark/src/02-the-characters.md

 #### Arcane fighter

 You may imbue your hands, melee weapons, or tools with spirit energy.
-You gain **potency** in combat vs. the supernatural..
+You gain **potency** in combat vs. the supernatural.

 > When you imbue yourself with arcane energy, how do you do it?
 What does it look like when the energy manifests?